Rolf M. Zinkernagel

 Work

 When the body's cells are attacked by viruses, the immune system begins killing the infected cells.
-By studying mice, Rolf Zinkernagel and Peter Doherty proved in 1973 how the immune system recognizes virus-ridden cells.
-A kind of white blood cell, T-cells, kills the virus-ridden cells, but only if they recognize both the foreign substances, viruses, and certain substances from the body's own cells.
-The discovery has provided an important basis for vaccines and medicines for infectious diseases, but also for inflammatory diseases and cancer.
+By studying mice, Rolf Zinkernagel and Peter Doherty proved in 1973 how the immune system recognises virus-ridden cells.
+A kind of white blood cell, the T-cell, kills the virus-ridden cells, but only if it recognises both the foreign substances, viruses, and certain substances from the body's own cells.
+The discovery has provided an important basis for producing vaccines and medicines against infectious diseases, and also for treating and understanding inflammatory diseases and cancer.

 Nobel Prizes and laureates